SleipnirGroup/Choreo/docs/usage/editing-paths.md

 To add a waypoint, select the type of waypoint from the waypoints navbar on the top to get started, then click on the field where you want it.
 Your waypoints will show up on the sidebar.
 A yellow dot represents the currently selected waypoint, green for the starting waypoint, and red for the ending waypoint.

+To change the type of an existing waypoint, use the options on the waypoint configuration panel, under the X, Y, and θ !!! tip
+    Use the keys `1`, `2`, and `3` to select the pose, translation, and empty waypoints for adding.

 ![waypoints navbar](../media/waypoints+navbar.png)

 ### Pose Waypoints

 Pose Waypoint is the first button on the waypoints navbar and consists of a translation **and** a rotation.
+This signifies that at this waypoint, the robot's translation and heading exactly match the waypoint.

-Drag the little yellow triangle to change the heading.
+Drag the little triangle to change the heading.
+The robot faces in the direction the triangle is pointing.

 - **X and Y**: position from the bottom left corner of the field (origin)
 - **θ**: Robot heading, with 0 to the right (towards the positive field X)

 ### Translation Waypoints

 Translation Waypoint is the second button on the waypoints navbar and consists of a translation but not a rotation.
+Use this waypoint if the robot's heading is driven by a different constraint, or if it should be left up to the optimizer.

 - **X and Y**: position from the origin
+- **θ**: Not used, but shows the heading as if the waypoint was a Pose Waypoint.

 ### Empty Waypoint

 Empty Waypoint is the third button on the waypoints navbar.
 It does not directly constrain translation or rotation.
 However, other constraints such as Keep-In or Point-At can apply to it.
-It is also used to form the initial shape of the path.
+It is also used to form the initial shape of the path around obstacles.

 - **X and Y**: position from the origin
+- **θ**: Not used, but shows the heading as if the waypoint was a Pose Waypoint.

 ## Constraints

 Constraints are limitations that the optimizer needs to respect while generating a path.

+These are applied in addition to the waypoints, and can sometimes conflict with the waypoints or each other.
+In some cases, Choreo will detect conflicts and fail generation early with a warning.

 ### Scopes

-Different constraints can be applied in different scopes or ranges.
+Different constraints can be applied in different scopes or ranges of the trajectory.

 #### Waypoint Scope